About Dayara Bugyal Trek

 - Butter festival

-Butter festival or “Anduri” festival is a typical festival celebrated by locals to thank God for His blessings and keeping their cattle healthy.
+The butter festival or “Anduri” festival is a typical festival celebrated by locals to thank God for His blessings and for keeping their cattle healthy.
 It is a gesture of their gratitude towards the magical Dayara Bugyal and its environs, where villagers leave their cattle to graze healthy grass and herbs.
-The Butter festival is usually celebrated in the month of August.
+The Butter Festival is usually celebrated in August.

 - Barnala Tal